SKULSHADY/material-rounded-theme/README.md

 ### Figtree Font

 [Figtree](https://fonts.google.com/specimen/Figtree) is a free font that is very similar to Google's proprietary font Google Sans.
 You can install it as a frontend resource in Home Assistant using [this URL](https://fonts.googleapis.com/css2?family=Figtree:ital,wght@0,300..900;1,300..900&display=swap), and it will be automatically used by this theme.

-## Developing, Modifying, and Building The Theme

-The theme source file is the YAML file found in the `src` folder.
-This theme has a build pipeline which runs on pre-commit.
-While this build pipeline previously was used to compile style files and build alternate theme versions, it now is only used to set the theme version variable for use in the companion module configuration panel.
-To setup the pre-commit hook, run the command `npm run setup`.

-The `material_you.yaml` file found in the `src` folder is the theme with comments.
-It has defaults set for all Material Design System colors in light and dark mode, which are then used for all other theme variables.
-You can then copy this file (or the copy found in dist after running the build pipeline) to your Home Assistant's `config/themes/material_you` folder to replace the existing copy, and then run the Home Assistant action `frontend.reload_themes` to apply the updated theme.